Lead Counselor, WHRP

 • At least 5 years of experience working with women with substance use issues and criminal justice involvement preferred.

-• Ability to communicate and work well with people from diverse economic, racial, ethnic, gender, gender identity, sexual orientation, and religious backgrounds in an open and respectful environment and a commitment to self-reflection, accountability and commitment to providing culturally-effective services
+• Demonstrated ability to work with individuals from diverse economic, racial, ethnic, religious, gender, sexual orientation, national origin, or disability backgrounds in an open and respectful environment.

-• Ability to work independently in a self-directed manner and as a team-player
+• Ability to work independently in a self-directed manner and as a team member.

-• Computer literacy and experience with electronic medical record, databases, and excel worksheets
+• Computer literacy and experience with electronic medical records, databases, and excel worksheets.

 • Paid vacation and personal/sick time